saihon/focus-input-element/README.md

 # focus-input-element

-A browser extension that focuses on the next or previous HTML input element when the shortcut key is pressed.

-Default shortcut-keys:
+Overview:
+Press a shortcut key to focus on the input field on the web page.

+The default shortcut key:

-* Focus on the next input elements: F2
+- Next input field: F2
-* Focus on the previous input elements: Shift+F2
+- Previous input field: Shift+F2
-* Remove focus: F4
+- Unfocus: F4

 Feature:

+- You can press it repeatedly to move to the next or previous field.
-* Focus on the closest input element.
+- You can focus the closest input field in the active area.
-* Marks the focused element.
+- You can check the location of the field with marker.

-These can be changed on the Options page.
+- These settings can be changed on the Options page.

 <br/>